-While still in its infancy (the company was founded only about three years ago, however one of its founders worked full-time at TAG Heuer and even designed timekeepers for such established brands as Breitling and Zenith), the recently established Swiss watchmaking brand Cvstos keeps introducing elegant and classic-looking timepieces in its favorite Tonneau form-factor.
-With its highly complicated hand-wound mechanism, the recently unveiled Cvstos Challenge Tourbillon Yachting Club limited edition watch may well become Swiss brand’s opus magnum.
+While still in its infancy (the company has emerged only about three years ago, however one of its founders worked full-time at TAG Heuer and even designed timekeepers for such established brands as Breitling and , perhaps, Zenith), the recently established Swiss-based brand Cvstos keeps introducing elegant and classic-looking timepieces in its favorite Tonneau form-factor.
+With its highly complicated hand-wound mechanism, the recently unveiled limited-edition Challenge Tourbillon Yachting Club may well become Swiss brand’s opus magnum.

-At least, for the time being since, just to stay afloat in this industry, newcomers have to invest quite a lot of effort regularly introducing even more well-designed timepieces that would keep the media attention flowing.
-Sleep on your laurels just for a year, and you become a non-entity: such is the rough world of fashion accessories (and CVSTOS must still come a very long way before becoming a living legend with constant stream of sales.)
+At least, for the time being since, just to stay afloat in this industry, newcomers have to invest a lot of effort regularly introducing even more well-designed timepieces that would keep the media attention flowing.
+Sleep on your laurels just for a year, and you become a non-entity: such is the rough world of fashion accessories (and CVSTOS must still come a long way before becoming a living legend with a constant flow of sales.)

-Presented in a large barrel-shaped platinum case almost 54 millimeters long and 41 millimeter wide, the watch seems to be designed to hug your wrist in as comfortable fashion as possibly.
+Presented in a large barrel-shaped platinum case almost 54 millimeters long and 41 millimeters wide, the case hugs your wrist in as comfortable a fashion as possible.
 Its case profile is nicely curved and the integrated lugs are short enough for the device to look good on any wrist.
-Yes, the crown seems to be protruding just a bit more than I would care to, but I don’t think that it will be uncomfortable for an average person.
+Yes, the crown protrudes just a bit more than I would care to, but I don’t think that it will be uncomfortable for an average person.

 The new timepiece hides nothing from its owner thanks to its wholly skeletonized Calibre CVSTOS CVS 2600CY hand-wound movement.

 The baseplate here offers such a degree of skeletonization that, at some point, it becomes virtually invisible, almost like a spider web.